Worst Trades in Oilers' History

-Trades, and the NHL Deadline in particular, provide each and every NHL team with the opportunity to immediately address glaring needs within their respective rosters.
-Completing a major trade can influence great change within a select organization, molding a team into an instant contender rather than an annual pretender.
+Trades provide each and every NHL team with the opportunity to immediately address glaring needs within their respective rosters.
+Good trades can set your franchise up for incredible success.
+Bad trades can leave you without a GM and needing to hire a new manager and coach in the offseason.

-However, major trades in the NHL, especially in the Salary Cap era, come with their fair share of risk.
-If a trade fails to pan out for a given team involved, the repercussions can detriment a club for considerable years into their future, leading them to regret agreeing to said trade in the first place.
+The Edmonton Oilers are not the only team to make poor trades.
+That said, they’ve had their fair share of whoppers.

-Since their entrance into the NHL in 1979, the Oilers have made their fair share of trades, some have worked out for the better, while others have not.
-And while the Oilers’ success throughout their history is highly dependent on the outcome of the trades which they have made, those which have gone wrong, and there have been plenty, always seem to outweigh the positive.
+Since their entrance into the NHL in 1979, the Oilers’ success throughout their history is highly dependent on the outcome of the trades.
+Some were good (Wayne Gretzky was rumored to be won in a board game) and others have gone horribly wrong (fans are still reeling from the Taylor Hall deal).

-With that being said, here are a number of the worst trades in Oilers history.
-The following list is in no particular order, however, I have a feeling that we can all anticipate which hurt the Oilers the most.
+This past season, the Oilers let go of a GM whose reputation for bad trades ultimately became his undoing.
+Peter Chiarelli was released by the Oilers and replaced with veteran General Manager Ken Holland.
+Can Holland reshape a squad that now includes players from some of the worst trades in Oilers history?
+Or, will he essentially have to start from scratch keeping only his key pieces like Connor McDavid and Leon Draisaitl?

 Draft Day Blunder